gin66/FastAccelStepper/README.md

 3. Introduce command queue of speed/accel commands - one per stepper.
 This will allow exact speed control.
 4. Change in direction requires motor stop !
 5. Using constant acceleration leads to force jumps at start and max speed => smooth this out
+6. Extend command queue entry to perform ai delay only (steps=0) to reduce the 3.8 steps/s